+How can I beat a DUI if I didn’t blow?
 A breathalyzer test result is usually the most incriminating piece of evidence for an individual charged with driving under the influence.
-This test measures blood-alcohol content and law enforcement officials and prosecutors rely upon it heavily.
+This breath test measures blood-alcohol content and law enforcement officials and prosecutors rely upon it heavily.

 Refusing a Breath Test

 If the individual is subsequently charged with DUI, the jail sentence may be more severe.
 For example, a first-time DUI offender in Kentucky faces driver license suspension of at least 30 days and, if convicted, must serve double the typical jail time.
-Repeat offenders will have their licenses suspended for at least one year in addition to a doubled jail penalty.
+Repeat second DUI offenders will have their licenses suspended for at least one year in addition to a doubled jail penalty.

 Surprisingly, refusing this test can be helpful to a DUI defense.
 In one case, a prosecuting attorney in Virginia refused the mandatory breath test when he was arrested for DUI.
-He knew that his refusal would prevent police from having a key piece of evidence that could be used to convict him.
+He knew that his refusal would prevent police from having a key piece of evidence that could be used to convict him in court.
 Prosecutors had to rely upon the observations of the arresting officer and results of field sobriety testing, each of which are usually less convincing.